 Due to the effects of the COVID-19 pandemic, the federal government has extended assistance to many Americans in the form of an economic impact payment—or as it’s more often called—a stimulus check.

-The purpose of the stimulus payment is two-fold: first, to help struggling Americans who are experiencing a loss of income due to the COVID-19 pandemic and, second, to help stimulate economic growth as Americans use this money to pay their bills and purchase food, medicine, and necessities for their families.
+The purpose of the stimulus payment is two-fold: first, to help struggling Americans who have experienced a loss of income due to the COVID-19 pandemic and, second, to help stimulate economic growth as Americans use this money to pay their bills and purchase food, medicine, and necessities for their families.